Let’s face it. Marketing online services can be exhausting for certain personality types.

 I’m guessing that won’t scare you away.

-Because, even with the learning curve, it is preferable to continuing to rely on the hustle of social media to attract clients.
+Because, even with the learning curve, it is preferable to continuing to rely on the daily hustle of social media to attract clients.

 Let’s say you’re convinced (or at least, intrigued).